phadjido/CubismZ/README.md

 #### Description of program arguments
 - `-czfile <cz file>`: the input compressed file in CZ format
-- `-h5file <basename>`: the basename of the output HDF5 file and the correspond xmf file.
+- `-h5file <basename>`: the basename of the output HDF5 file and the corresponding xmf file.
-   The output file `<basename>.h5` can be visualized with ParaView.
+   The output file `<basename>.h5` can be visualized with Paraview.
-- `wtype <wt>`: wavelet type used by the corresponding compression scheme (if applied).
+- `-wtype <wt>`: wavelet type used by the corresponding compression scheme (if applied).

 ###### Notes
 - The optional argument specified by `wtype` must agree with the type of wavelets used in the compressed file.